 Wound Care

-We are dedicated to healing wounds, preventing lower limb loss, and optimizing patient outcomes.
-If you or a loved one has a wound of concern or is not healing correctly, we encourage you to visit our wound center for an evaluation.
+Welcome to Advanced Wound Care of South Central New Mexico.
+We’re dedicated to healing wounds, preventing lower limb loss and optimizing outcomes for our patients.
+If you or a loved one has a wound that is of concern or is not healing properly, we encourage you to visit our wound center for an evaluation.
 A wound that is not healing properly may be complicated by underlying conditions such as diabetes, circulation problems or previous radiation treatment.
 Sometimes, the simplest of wounds can turn into a significant problem because the body’s normal healing process is affected.
 Other types of hard-to-heal wounds result from pressure, trauma or infection.
 Non-healing wounds can have serious health consequences and may adversely affect your quality of life.

 Types of Wounds Treated